-‘My Hero Academia’ Season 3’s New Key Art, Episode 1 Synopsis Revealed
+‘My Hero Academia’ Season 3’s New Key Art And Episode 1 Synopsis Revealed

 — YonkouProductions (@YonkouProd) March 30, 2018

 Although Izuku plans to do his training in the comfort of his own home, his classmates Mineta and Kaminari are planning to do it at the school’s public pool instead.
-However, the said exercise might be something that he doesn’t think of.
-Now, it is a big question what would Izuku do, especially that the training is said to be a must for every hero.
+However, the exercise might be something that he doesn’t think of.
+Now, the big question is what will Izuku do, especially that the training is said to be a must for every hero.

 Season 3 Episode 1 for Boku No Hero Academia starts with a pool party episode!!
 The episode will contain lots of new scenes and an original story made just for the start of the anime.
 SO MUCH HYPE!!! pic.twitter.com/0hiIG8a5HC